 - Desktop resolution of 800 x 600 at 256 colors (1024 x 768 at 16 bit color or higher recommended)

 - Internet Explorer 5.0 with Service Pack 1 or higher

 It runs smooth on my old computer and it runs even smoother on the computer I use to write this article.
 I’d give full points, but the fact that you need Internet access and Internet Explorer makes me give 4 of 5 points.

 Complexity – Xfire is easy to use, but there are some parts you will only use when you running Xfire as your major messenger -> 4 of 5 points.

 Learning Curve – Using this gaming messenger, you do it by using your intuition.
 Full points.

 Bugs – Unfortunately there are a few bugs in the software.
 Occasionally the file transfer won’t work, a supported game is not recognized or, although very rare, Xfire crashes without a reason.
 3 of 5 points.

 Xfire is a very, very useful messenger.
 At least for me.
-It allows me to keep track of my gaming times, play a game and chat with my friends without having to “tab out” or getting issues with the messenger running in the background.
+It allows me to keep track of my gaming times, play a game and chat with my friends without having to „tab out“ or getting issues with the messenger running in the background, it is amazing because thanks to it I am able to use P4R-Gaming more often.
 Unfortunately there are some games which are not supported, but there is hope that they will be supported in the near future.
 There are many people in the community who suggest new games for support and so far the developers listen to the community.
 You can even suggest features or, for the more experienced user, create your own Xfire skin (or you just chose one of the many existing already).